Rep. Scalise To Undergo Another Surgery As Part Of Shooting Recovery

 As part of my ongoing recovery, I will undergo a planned surgery tomorrow.
 I am incredibly humbled by the outpouring of support, and appreciate your continued prayers. pic.twitter.com/PCgpgORW2p— Rep. Steve Scalise (@SteveScalise) January 9, 2018

-Scalise was wounded when a gunman opened fire on Republican lawmakers practicing in a Washington, D.C. suburb for a charity baseball game.
+Scalise was wounded when a gunman opened fire on Republican lawmakers practicing in a Washington, D.C., suburb for a charity baseball game.

 A police officer, a congressional aide and a lobbyist were also shot that day.

-Scalise was shot in the hip and had previous surgeries to repair internal organs and broken bones.
+Scalise was shot in the hip and has had surgeries to repair internal organs and broken bones.

 In a statement, Scalise said he was "humbled by the outpouring of support and prayers" that he has received.

-While he didn't provide any details about today's surgery, he did say that he plans to remain engaged in his work as he heals.
+While he didn't provide any details about Wednesday's surgery, he did say that he plans to remain engaged in his work as he heals.

 He did not give a specific time for his return to Capitol Hill.